-- RULE 26.
-Standing Committees and Permanent Subcommittees Generally. -(a) The Speaker shall appoint a chair, or cochairs, of every standing committee, permanent subcommittee, and select committee, if any.
-In the construction of these rules, the word "chair" as applied to a committee extends to and includes a cochair of the committee.
-The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees. - All permanent subcommittees of each standing committee shall be appointed by the Speaker, and the members appointed, along with the chair of the standing committee, shall constitute the standing committee of which the permanent subcommittee is a part.
-The Speaker shall appoint all members of permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - The Speaker shall appoint the members of all standing committees having no permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - Before appointing members of committees and subcommittees, the Speaker shall consult with the minority leader.
-The Speaker shall consider members' committee preferences in making appointments. - The Speaker may not appoint new members to committees or permanent subcommittees after April 15 of an odd-numbered year or at any time during an even-numbered year except to fill vacancies caused by the resignation, death, removal, or inability to serve of a member.
-As to select committees established after March 1 of an odd-numbered year or during an even-numbered year, the Speaker may not appoint new members more than 60 calendar days after the select committee is established, except to fill vacancies caused by the resignation, death, removal, or inability to serve of a member. - Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee.
-The Speaker may name other members as vice-chairs of the standing committee.
-The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees.
+RULE 26.
+Standing Committees Generally. - (a) The Speaker shall appoint a chair, or cochairs, of every standing committee and select committee, if any.
+In the construction of these rules, the word "chair" as applied to a committee, extends to and includes a cochair of the committee.
+The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees.

+(b) The Speaker shall establish the number of members of each standing committee and appoint the members in a manner to reflect the partisan membership of the House, except that the Committee on Ethics shall have an equal number of members of the majority and minority.

+(c) Before appointing members of committees, the Speaker shall consult with the Minority Leader.
+The Speaker and Minority Leader shall consider members' committee preferences in making appointments and recommendations.

+(d) The Speaker may not appoint new members to committees after April 15 of an odd-numbered year or at any time during an even-numbered year except to fill vacancies caused by the resignation, death, removal, or inability to serve of a member.
+As to select committees established after March 1 of an odd-numbered year or during an even-numbered year, the Speaker may not appoint new members more than 60 calendar days after the select committee is established, except to fill vacancies caused by the resignation, death, removal, or inability to serve of a member.

-(g) A maximum of two chairs of a standing committee are entitled to vote in a permanent subcommittee of the standing committee.
+(e) The Speaker may name one or more vice-chairs for any standing committee.

+(f) Up to two Chairs of the Appropriations Committee are entitled to vote in all other Appropriations Committees (Capital, Education, General Government, Health and Human Services, Information Technology, Justice and Public Safety, Agriculture and Natural and Economic Resources, and Transportation).

-- (h) Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee. - (i) In any joint meeting of the Senate and House committees or subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately.
+(g) Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee, or a majority of the standing committee, whichever is fewer, shall constitute a quorum of that standing committee.
+A quorum of less than a majority of all the members must include at least one member of the minority party.

+(h) In any joint meeting of the Senate and House committees, the House standing committee reserves the right to vote separately.